apache/incubator-xtable/website/docs/trino.md

 * [Iceberg Connector](https://trino.io/docs/current/connector/iceberg.html)

-For hands on experimentation, please follow [Creating your first interoperable table](https://onetable.dev/docs/how-to#create-dataset) to create Onetable synced tables followed by [Hive Metastore](https://onetable.dev/docs/hms) to register the target table in Hive Metastore.
+For hands on experimentation, please follow [Creating your first interoperable table](https://onetable.dev/docs/how-to#create-dataset) to create OneTable synced tables followed by [Hive Metastore](https://onetable.dev/docs/hms) to register the target table in Hive Metastore.
 Once done, please follow the below high level steps:
 1. Start the Trino server manually if you are working with a non-managed Trino service: from the trino-server directory run `./bin/launcher run`